MarkEdmondson1234/googleAuthR/README.md

 a_api <- gar_discovery_api("urlshortener", "v1")
 ```

 You can then pass this list to `gar_create_package()` along with a folder path to create all the files necessary for an R library.
-There are arguments to set it up with RStudio project files, do a CRAN CMD check and upload it to Github
+There are arguments to set it up with RStudio project files, do a `CRAN CMD check` and upload it to Github.

 ```r
 vision_api <- gar_discovery_api("vision", "v1")